rwxrob/notes/Cycling clothing preferences.md

 - [Club Ride Go Long Western shirt](Club%20Ride%20Go%20Long%20Western%20shirt.md)
 ## When wind matters

-NeoPro is pretty much the only brand I will buy.
+NeoPro is pretty much the only brand I will buy even though I do have other stuff.
 The owners are amazing and the prices are ridiculously good.

+- Le Col bibs x1
 - NeoPro cargo bibs x2
 - NeoPro tights x1
 - NeoPro undershirt x3